ansnadeem/proxy-server/README.md

 # Execution
 Use the command:-
-java -jar proxy.jar <port>
+java -jar proxy.jar %port%

-<port> - The local port number number the proxy will listen to
+%port% - The local port number number the proxy will listen to